Honors Advisory Council

 Steve is currently Chair of the HAC.
 Steve graduated from JMU in 1984 with a degree in public administration and political science.
 Steve received his Juris Doctorate degree from Brooklyn Law School in 1990.
 Steve is a labor and employment lawyer with LeClair Ryan in Richmond, Virginia.
 Steve has tried numerous cases on behalf of employers in state and federal courts all over the United States.
 Steve provides legal and strategic advice to employers on discrimination, harassment, retaliation, wage and hour, trade secret, non-compete, employment agreements, severance agreements, FMLA, labor and employment due diligence and workplace violence matters.
 Steve has served on numerous community boards over the years and when he was the Chair of the Board of the Blue Ridge Area Food Bank, the Food Bank was recognized in 2009 as the food bank of the year in the United States.
 Steve lives in Richmond with his wife Alice ('83) and two children, Trish and Danny.
 Trish is a sophomore honors student/Dingledine scholar majoring in communication sciences and disorders.
 Danny is a sophomore in high school.

 Dr. Heather Tedesco was a member of the Honors Program during her time at JMU, where she graduated summa cum laude with a B.A. in psychology.
 She received her M.A. and Ph.D. in social psychology from the University of Maryland at College Park.
-Heather is an Applied Psychologist who specializes in translating psychological research on motivation, resilience, and behavior modification into actionable information for parents.
-Heather also serves on the Education Advisory Board for the Children's Science Center.
-She lives in McLean, VA with her husband Joe, a fellow JMU grad, and their three children.
+Heather is a licensed Applied Psychologist with a private practice in McLean, VA.
+Heather's specialty is translating psychological research on motivation, behavior, and child development into actionable information for parents.
+She helps parents improve their family's daily functioning and shows them how to look long term to nurture the characteristics leading to children growing into happy, authentically successful adults.
+She also speaks frequently to schools, businesses, and community groups.
+Heather serves on the STEM Advisory Board for the Children's Science Center and on the Board of Directors for the Safe Community Coalition.
+She lives in McLean with her husband Joe, a fellow JMU grad, and their three children.

 Kelly Brown Lands